 At this stage of adolescent development, learners are able to explore the ethical dimensions of decisions and how the consequences of decisions flow through society.
 They are encouraged to participate in community events, take ownership of their learning, and begin their leadership journey.

-Learning in the Senior College
+Learning In The Senior College

 Senior learners take on more ownership of their learning and develop the knowledge and skills to turn their passions into meaningful projects.
 Utilising design thinking methodologies, students regularly create and innovate ideas and projects based on real-world issues in their areas of interest.
-Explicit learning sessions are delivered in Numeracy, Literacy, Science, Skills Development, and Health and wellbeing.
+Explicit learning sessions are delivered in Numeracy, Literacy, Science, Skills Development, and Health and Wellbeing.

 NCEA is achieved through a combination of Project-Based Learning and specialist options.
 Teacher advisors and a careers specialist help learners decide which standards are best suited to their project and aligned with their pathway.
 Many of our staff on-site are able to deliver specialist subjects but where we may not have the specialty, tutors are brought in on an as-needed basis.